kitabisa/responsible-disclosure/index.md

 >
 > Dear valued researchers,
 >
 > Starting **December 22nd**, and lasting until the New Year, we will temporarily pause the acceptance of new submissions.
-This decision is a result of the upcoming deployment freeze, which will limit our ability to review and address vulnerabilities promptly.
+This decision is a result of the upcoming deployment freeze, which will limit our ability to promptly review and address vulnerabilities, consequently delaying the rollout of the patch.
 >
 > Please be assured that your submissions are highly valued, and we encourage you to continue sending them to our [official channels](#official-channels).
 However, kindly note that our review and response to these submissions will resume once the holiday period ends and our deployment freeze lifts.
 >